I'm Anella. It's great to meet you!

 Some of the best things that happen in our lives come as a result of some of the worst things that happen to us.
 Writing is how I process experience, discover understanding, and express my healing.

 My father’s death and the dissolution of my marriage left me, for the first time, without a significant male relationship.
 In my late 30s, my father passed away after 10 years with Alzheimer's, four days after I leaned in and whispered into his ear, "you can go now; we're all okay."
-I was his only daughter; like so many women, I developed deep, subconscious beliefs about love from my relationship with him.

 When we name our own, painful beliefs, we begin the process of unraveling our stories and coming home to ourselves.
 Part of this process means letting go of our ways of masking the pain.